barnstee/WoDTT/comparison.md

 | **@type**           | If provided, must be "EnumValue".                                      | ...            | ...                                             | Proposal is to keep DTDL definition |
 | **@id**             | An identifer for the EnumValue.
 Assigned automatically if not provided | ...            | ...                                             | "                                   |
 | **name**            | The programming name of the element.                                   | **enum.value** | In TMs, the name is the name of the enum itself | "                                   |

+### Note

+JSON Schema omits the assignment of explicit numbers/strings to literal values.
+The proposal is to keep JSON Schema compatibility, but extend with DTDL definition of explicit mapping.

 ### Examples